 b.
-An attorney representing a Claimant in a Worker's Compensation matter shall in any proposed Settlement AgreementLSS, or upon request of the Commission, file with the Commission, and serve the Claimant with a copy of the Fee Agreement, and an affidavit or memorandum containing: (3-23-22)
+An attorney representing a Claimant in a Worker's Compensation matter shall in any proposed LSS, or upon request of the Commission, file with the Commission, and serve the Claimant with a copy of the Fee Agreement, and an affidavit or memorandum containing: (3-23-22)

-• (2, 22, 22)

-1. The date upon which the attorney became involved in the matter: (3-23-22)
+i.
+The date upon which the attorney became involved in the matter; (3-23-22) -- ----------- ii.

-(= == ==)

-ii.
 Any issues which were undisputed at the time the attorney became involved; (3-23-22)